George W. Brindley: Honors and awards

 Brindley received the Roebling Medal in 1970 from the Mineralogical Society of America for his work on clay minerals.
 He received an honorary doctorate from University of Louvain.
-Since 1984, the Clay Minerals Society has established the annual George W. Brindley Clay Science Lecture in honor of him.
+Since 1984, the Clay Minerals Society has established the annual George W. Brindley Clay Science Lecture in honour of him.

 Personal life

-Brindley married Catherine F. Fenton on May 2, 1931.
+Brindley married Catherine F. Fenton on 2 May 1931.
 They had two children, S. Peter Brindley of Auckland, New Zealand, and Karin Patricia Milstrey of Denver, Colorado.
-Brindley was a descendent of James Brindley (1716 – 1772), a famous British engineer during the Industrial Revolution.
+Brindley was a descendent of James Brindley (1716–1772), a famous British engineer during the Industrial Revolution.